Royal Albert Memorial Museum

 Royal Albert Memorial Museum & Art Gallery (RAMM) is a museum and art gallery in Exeter, Devon, the largest in the city.
-It holds significant and diverse collections in areas such as zoology, anthropology, fine art, local and overseas archaeology, and geology.
-Altogether the museum holds over one million objects, of which a small percentage is on permanent public display.
-It is a 'Major Partner Museum' (MPM) under the Arts Council England administered programme of strategic investment, which means RAMM receives funding (2012–15) to develop its services.
-RAMM receives this funding in partnership with Plymouth City Museum & Art Gallery.
-Previously they were described as 'hub museums' under the 'Renaissance' Programme for regional museums which operated between 2002–11 and funded by the now defunct Museums Libraries & Archives Council (MLA).
+It holds significant and diverse collections in areas such as zoology, anthropology, fine art, local and foreign archaeology and geology.

+Altogether the RAMM holds over one million objects, of which a small percentage are on permanent public display.
+It is a National Portfolio Organisation under the Arts Council England-administered programme of strategic investment, which means it received funding from 2012 to 2015 to develop its services.

-Founded in 1868, the museum is housed in a Gothic Revival building of local New Red Sandstone that has undergone several extensions during its history; most recently, the museum was re-opened on 15 December 2011 after a redevelopment lasting four years and costing £24M.
-Since its re-opening the museum has received several awards.
+Founded in 1868, the RAMM is housed in a Gothic Revival building of local New Red Sandstone that has undergone several extensions.
+It most recently reopened on 15 December 2011 after a redevelopment lasting four years and costing £24M, and has since received numerous awards.